I. Tuition Waiver for Children of Disabled New Hampshire Veterans Program

 3.5 Changes to award eligibility may be implemented by USNH in compliance with state law.

-4.1 Each applicant for a tuition waiver must initially complete the Tuition Waiver for Children of Disabled New Hampshire Veterans application form (and signature page) and submit it 90-days prior to the first academic term for which aid is sought.
+4.1 Each applicant for a tuition waiver must initially complete the Tuition Waiver for Children of Disabled New Hampshire Veterans application form and signature section.

-4.2 Upon satisfactory completion of the annual application and upon satisfaction of waiver eligibility requirements, the Eligibility Committee will certify that the applicant meets program eligibility requirements and forward that determination to the USNH institutions the student has expressed interest in attending.
+4.2 Upon satisfactory completion of the application and upon satisfaction of waiver eligibility requirements, the UNH Military and Veteran Services Office will certify that the applicant meets program eligibility requirements and forward that determination to the USNH institutions the student has expressed interest in attending.

 5. Award and Payment of Tuition Waiver

 5.1 The tuition waiver will be awarded by the USNH institution at which the recipient is enrolled and will be applied directly to the student's financial account after all other gift aid is applied.